billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Abstract Functions (Quicksort)
 Here is Typescript source for an implementation of Quicksort which does the partition step in place using Hoare's algorithm.
 [Wikipedia](https://en.wikipedia.org/wiki/Quicksort)

+The code is subtle in places.
+In particular, it assumes the element used for the pivot is at the 'lo' index.
+Because of this, the do-while loops in 'partition' don't need to check i, j against lo, hi while iterating.

 ```ts
 function quicksort(A: Array<number>, lo: number, hi: number) {
   if (lo >= 0 && hi >= 0 && lo < hi) {